udaymaduri-AI/ai_pass_mini_analysis_studio/README.md

 **AI-Powered Business Data Analysis Tool**

-A Streamlit-based analysis studio that lets users upload data, automatically profile it, detect anomalies, generate insights, and receive business recommendations — all through an interactive web interface.
+A Streamlit-based analysis studio that lets users upload data, automatically profile it, detect anomalies, generate insights, and receive business recommendations, all through an interactive web interface.

 Built by **Uday** as part of the 24-Hour Technical Challenge.